zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 ### apiml.security.auth.provider

-By default, API Gateway uses zOSMF as an authentication provider.
-It is possible to switch to SAF as the authentication provider instead of the zOSMF.
-The intended usage of the SAF as an authentication provider is for systems without zOSMF.
+By default, the API Gateway uses z/OSMF as an authentication provider.
+It is possible to switch to SAF as the authentication provider instead of z/OSMF.
+The intended usage of SAF as an authentication provider is for systems without z/OSMF.
-Ife SAF is used and the zOSMF is available on the system, the created tokens are not accepted by zOSMF.
+If SAF is used and the z/OSMF is available on the system, the created tokens are not accepted by z/OSMF.
 Use the following procedure to switch to SAF.

 **Follow these steps:**